stereokai/amok/readme.markdown

 These environment variables are used to provide amok with default values.

 ```
-AMOK_BROWSER
+AMOK_CLIENT
-  When set to a executable, will be used as the default browser value.
+  When set to a executable, will be used as the default client value.

-AMOK_BUNDLER
+AMOK_COMPILER
-  When set to an executable, will be used as the default bundler value.
+  When set to an executable, will be used as the default compiler value.
 ```

 ## Automatic Variables